Office: EA 3181

 Archives and Historical Methodologies

-Based on my doctoral research, “Uncivil Civil Subjects” uses Lord Durham’s 1838 mission to push the histories of gender/family, imperial networks, and elite politics in Canada and the British Empire in new and innovate directions.
-It situates Lower Canada/Quebec and the Lambton family within the global, imperial history of race, reform and rebellion; a historiography that has become in recent years saturated with studies of other imperial spaces and races.
+“A Part of the Empire Too” interrogates Lord Durham’s 1838 mission to push the histories of gender/family, imperial networks, and elite politics in Quebec and the British Empire in new and innovate directions.
+It situates Lower Canada/Quebec and the Lambton family within the global, imperial history of race, reform and rebellion; a historiography that is saturated with studies of other imperial spaces and races, with only cursory attention being paid to the Canadian context.
 It argues that the struggle to abolish “irresponsible government” in Lower Canada must be considered alongside other political debates in Britain and its empire in the 1830s such as abolition and convict transportation.

 “Lives, Liberties, and the Struggle for Self Government,” Contribution to Roundtable on Le concept de liberté au Canada a l’époque des révolutions atlantique, 1776-1838, Canadian Historical Review, 94: 1 (March 2013): 97–105.